computational-expression/project/README.md

   - ❌ `update`

 ### **Pull Requests**
-- **Minimum 2 PRs:** Each PR should represent a logical feature or milestone
+- **Minimum 2 PRs:** Each PR should represent a logical feature or milestone (for example, a completion of one class)
 - **PR Descriptions:** Each PR must include:
   - Summary of changes
   - What problem it solves